mstemmer/hatchling/README.md

 <img align="right" src="https://github.com/mstemmer/hatchling/blob/main/docs/chicken_control.png" width = 320 hight = 240>

 Changes:
 * Use Raspi5 -- RPI.GPIO no longer works.
-Switched to lgpio
+Switched to lgpio: https://rpi-lgpio.readthedocs.io/en/latest/install.html
+* lgpio only works from system..so have all other packages in base env to work well
+* pip install adafruit-circuitpython-dht

 Features:
 * works on any RaspberryPi & possibly other controllers